Computing Systemic Risk Measures with Graph Neural Networks: Approximation via neural networks

-be aggregation functions that map any set of node and edge representations to some aggregated neighborhood representation in every iteration $l= 1,...,L$.
-Similarly, let be functions that map a node representation and a neighborhood representation to an updated node representation.\\ For every node $i=1,...,N$, let $h_i^{(l)}$ its node representation in iteration $l \in [L].$ The node features $a_i$ serve as the initial node representations
+be aggregation functions as in Definition \ref{def:neighbourhood_agg}.
+Furthermore, let be functions that map a node representation and a neighbourhood representation to an updated node representation.\\ For every node $i\in [N]$, let $h_i^{(l)}$ be its node representation in iteration $l \in [L].$ The node features $a_i$ serve as the initial node representations